flyteorg/flyte/docs/migrating_to_flyte/migrating_from_airflow_to_flyte.md

 Flyte can compile Airflow tasks into Flyte tasks without changing code, which allows you to migrate your Airflow DAGs to Flyte with minimal effort.

+In addition to migration capabilities, Flyte users can seamlessly integrate Airflow tasks into their workflows, leveraging the ecosystem of Airflow operators and sensors.
+By combining the robust Airflow ecosystem with Flyte's capabilities such as caching, versioning, and reproducibility, users can run more complex data and machine learning workflows with ease.

 ## Prerequisites

 - Install `flytekitplugins-airflow` in your Python environment.